CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-Now we need to create a callback route in `./routes/auth.js` and implement a function to get the user profile.
+Now we need to create a callback route in `bash±routes/auth.js` and implement a function to get the user profile.

-At the top of `routes/auth.js`, require the `authorize` method from `./oauth/mastodon` at the top of the file, and add a `/callback` route below the `/login` route.
+At the top of `bash±routes/auth.js`, require the `bash±authorize` method from `bash±./oauth/mastodon.js` at the top of the file, and add a `javascript±/callback` route below the `javascript±/login` route.

 <!-- prettier-ignore -->
 ```javascript